 \subsection{Complexity analysis}

-FedDif works in $K$ diffusion rounds, and the winner selection algorithm is performed at each.
-In the worst case, the maximum number of diffusion rounds is $\mathcal{O}\left(N_{P}(N_{P}-1)\right)$, where only one PUE transmits the model at each diffusion round until every model learns data distribution of all PUEs.
-In each diffusion round, the bipartite graph construction, Kuhn–Munkres algorithm, and resource allocation based on the first-come-first-served (FCFS) algorithm are performed in each diffusion round.
-For constructing the bipartite graph, BS should calculate the weight of every edge in complexity $\mathcal{O}(MN_{P})$.
-The Kuhn-Munkres algorithm follows the complexity $\mathcal{O}(\max(M, N_{P})^{3})$ as widely known. $\max(M, N_{P}) = N_{P}$ holds because the BS can initiate the local models at most the number of PUEs in the global initialization phase.
+FedDif operates in $K$ diffusion rounds, and the winner selection algorithm is performed at each.
+In the worst case, the maximum number of diffusion rounds is $\mathcal{O}\left(N_{P}(N_{P}-1)\right)$, where only one PUE transmits the model at each diffusion round until every model learns the data distribution of all PUEs.
+In each diffusion round, bipartite graph construction, Kuhn–Munkres algorithm, and resource allocation based on the first-come-first-served (FCFS) algorithm are performed.
+To construct a bipartite graph, the BS calculates the weight of each edge with complexity $\mathcal{O}(MN_{P})$.
+The Kuhn-Munkres algorithm follows the complexity $\mathcal{O}(\max(M, N_{P})^{3})$ as widely known. $\max(M, N_{P}) = N_{P}$ holds because the BS can initiate local models for most PUEs in the global initialization phase.
 The complexity of FCFS based on the greedy algorithm is $\mathcal{O}(N_{P})$.
-Consequently, the entire computational complexity of FedDif can be represented as
+Consequently, the computational complexity of FedDif can be represented as

 However, the complexity of FedDif could be lower than \eqref{eq:entire_compleity} by the minimum tolerable QoS $\gamma_{\textrm{min}}$ and diffusion efficiency $\varepsilon$ in practice.
 Moreover, the complexity can vary depending on the complexity of the resource allocation algorithm.
-Note that the efficiency of FedDif can be controlled by $\gamma_{\textrm{min}}$ and $\varepsilon$, which can be seen in Appendix A of our paper \cite{ref:feddif_preprint}.